wp-plugins/amazon-auto-links/readme.txt

 The links are tagged with your Amazon Associate ID.
 The plugin supports 10 Amazon locales and works even on JavaScript disabled browsers.
 Insert the ads as widget or place generated shortcode or PHP code where the links should appear.

 = Features =
-* Supports all Amazon locales including Germany, Japan, Italy, Spain, UK, US, Canada, France, Austria, and China.
+* Supports all Amazon locales including Germany, Japan, Italy, Spain, UK, US, Canada, France, Austria, India, and China.
 * Automatic insertion in posts and feeds.
 You just check the checkboxes where you want the product links to appear.
 * Widget.
 Just put it in the sidebar and select the unit you created.
 The product links will appear in where you wanted.
 * Image Size.
 The size of thumbnails can be specified.
 It supports up to 500 pixel large with a clean resolution.
 * Works without JavaScript.
 Some visitors turn off JavaScript for security and most ads including Google Adsense will not show up to them.
 But this one works.
 * Random/Title/Date sort order.
 It's totally possible to show links in random order.
 * Shortcode to embed the ads into posts and pages.
-* PHP function to insert in the theme.
+* PHP function to insert in the theme template.
 * Blacklist.
 If you want certain products not to be shown, the black list can be set by ASIN, substring of title and description.
 * URL cloaking.
 You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-bloking add-ons.
 * Disable on certain pages.
 You can disable product links on the pages you do not want to by specifying the post IDs or if it is the front page, just check the checkbox.